 You’ll want to do a few things here:

-See what other authors have done that you liked, and make note of what you would do differently.
+- See what other authors have done that you liked, and make note of what you would do differently.

-Consider how your book will contribute something new.
+- Consider how your book will contribute something new.
 What insight or information will you bring to the market with your content?

-Read lots of self help books in your topic or niche, but also try branching out.
+- Read lots of self help books in your topic or niché, but also try branching out.

-See how authors of other topics handle information.
+- See how authors of other topics handle information.

 Maybe you’re writing a book on the emotional attachment to food, but you found the way a research writer formatted data to be helpful, so you emulate a few of their presentation tactics.

-Make it reader-centric–not about you
+Make it reader-centric (not about you!)

-If you’re exclusively writing a story about your own struggles, that might not be a self-help book–it might be a memoir.
+If you’re exclusively writing a story about your own struggles, that might not be a self-help book…it might be a memoir.
 If you’re taking your personal experiences and using them as examples for readers to understand the subject matter more clearly, that’s likely a self-help book.
-Write about your experiences in the way that it relates to the reader and to the universal issue.

 Know your target audience

 You can take the same topic or content and write for different people.
-The book “How To Handle Bullying In High School” and “How To React When Your Kid Is Being Bullied” are about the same thing, but they’re written for different perspectives.
-You’d write different advice to the child than you would to that child’s parent.
-Knowing your audience will help you in drafting your book.
+The books How To Handle Bullying In High School and How To React When Your Kid Is Being Bullied are about the same thing, but they’re written for different perspectives.

 Assume your reader is starting from a place of no subject knowledge

 If someone picks up a particular book, it’s likely they already know a little on the topic, or they’re at least interested in it.
 But assuming your reader has a knowledge base while writing a self-help book can be a BIG misstep.
-There will certainly be readers starting with no knowledge, and at the very least, everyone could use a refresher on the basics.

-Write your book with a completely ignorant person in mind.
-Catch them up from 0 knowledge to the place your book fits in.
-For example, if you’re writing a psychology self-help book about how to manage the grief of a lost pet–you wouldn’t jump right to the pet loss: You’d likely start with basic grief psychology.
+For example, if you’re writing a psychology self-help book about how to manage the grief of a lost pet, you wouldn’t jump right to the pet loss, you’d likely start with basic grief psychology.

 You’d catch the reader up on how brain chemicals shift, symptoms that could flag an issue, and common intuitive coping skills.
 Assume your reader is starting with no knowledge so your book can provide the full spectrum of context needed to digest the information.

-Outline
+Book Outline Generator

-While novel-writing provides the opportunity for “pantsers” to thrive, self-help books typically require more organization.
-Readers don’t often buy self-help books for leisure–they’re here to learn, and they’re ready to get to the point.
+They’re here to learn, and they’re ready to get to the point.
 If you don’t outline, the result is often a meandering book, and you will lose readers.

 Intro chapter

-Like I said, assume your reader is starting with no knowledge of your information and topic.
-What does a complete novice need to know?
 Introduce the concept and stoke the pain.
 Show them that they have a problem, and assure them that you have the solution.
 Also assure them that you are an expert on the topic, and explain why you wrote the book.

 Lay out the process

 This might be accomplished through good chapter titles and a table of contents, but give your reader the lowdown on what you’re covering.
 A brief chapter about the process might be helpful.
+Learning how to write a self-help book that truly inspires readers means equipping them for the journey.

 Pain building

-Typically the first substantial chapter of a self-help book is about the problem.
+Typically, the first substantial chapter of a self-help book is about the problem.
 The writer gets into detail about the issue, the extra problems that stem from that issue, and the possible bleak future if the issue isn’t addressed.

 If the book is on how to keep a tidy house, why is that important?
 What happens if they don’t have a clean house?
 What do they stand to lose?
 How does it impact other parts of their life?
 Spend the first bit of the book really shining a light on the problem and its subsequent symptoms.